-- (a) Centrally located within the plan area of the box. - (b) Housed in a box with a minimum clear opening of 300 x 260 mm and shall have a minimum depth of 350 mm. - (c) Vertically located so the base of the manifold is within 20 mm of the plastic base of the box. - (d) Located such that access to the connections is practicable without excavation. - (e) Located such that a manifold meter can be installed into the manifold port without adjustment of the box.
+(a) Centrally located within the plan area of the box.

+(b) Housed in a box with a minimum clear opening of 300 x 260 mm and shall have a minimum depth of 350 mm.

+(c) Vertically located so the base of the manifold is within 20 mm of the plastic base of the box.

+(d) Located such that access to the connections is practicable without excavation.

+(e) Located such that a manifold meter can be installed into the manifold port without adjustment of the box.

-6.2.12.3 Meter boxes
+6.2.11.96.2.13 Meter Surface box systems for area meters boxes

-The following applies to meter boxes:
+The following applies to area or district area meter boxesbox systems:

-- (a) Meters shall be housed in an approved box that provides adequate space for removal of the meter, access to the isolation valve and visual inspection of the joints. - (b) The box shall be able to be drained to natural ground and in a position that is safe for meter readers to read. - (c) The lid shall be light and durable enough to be opened with a single person lift with a lifting weight of no greater than 15 kg and using a simple lifting key (e.g., a hinged 30 kg lid would be acceptable).
+- (a) Meters shall be housed in an approved system rated to AS 3996 Class D. - (a)(b) The box that provides shall provide adequate space for removal of the meter, access to the isolation valve and visual inspection of the joints. - (b)(c) The box shall be able to be drained to natural ground and in a position that is safe for meter readers to read. - (c)(d) The lid shall be light and durable enough to be opened with a single person lift with a lifting weight of no greater than 15 kg and using a simple lifting key (e.g., a hinged 30 kg lid would be acceptableThe cover shall be a be minimum 600 mm x 1200 mm opening to allow full body entry and working space with a maximum lifting weight of 50kg.
+Consideration shall be given to the cover design and weight in regards to conditions that enable safe lifting.

-6.2.12.4 Valve blocks
+6.2.11.106.2.14 Surface box systems for Valve blocks

-The following applies to valve blocks:
+The following applies to valve block systems:

-(a) Gate valve blocks and covers shall be an approved system rated to AS 3996 Class D.

-- (b) Valves shall have a 150 mm PVC insert pipe extending from below the valve stem gland to just below the valve box lid. - (c) It shall be installed such that there is no traffic loading onto the PVC pipe and clear access from ground level down to the valve's spindle cap.
+- (a) Gate valve blocks and covers shall be an approved system rated to AS 3996 Class D. - (b) Valves shall have a 150 mm PVC insert pipe extending from below the valve stem gland to just below the valve box lid. - (c) It shall be installed such that there is no traffic loading onto the PVC pipe and clear access from ground level down to the valve's spindle cap.

-6.2.12.5 Hydrant blocks
+6.2.11.116.2.15 Surface box systems for Hydrant blocks

-The following applies to hydrant blocks:
+The following applies to hydrant block systems: